Princeton graduates face engineering challenges that are global in scale.

-In recent years, Princeton engineering students have studied for a semester or a year abroad in England, Scotland, Denmark, Sweden, Ghana, Chile, Israel, Australia, New Zealand, Korea, and China.
+In recent years, Princeton engineering students have studied for a semester or a year abroad in England, Scotland, Denmark, Sweden, France, Ireland, Ghana, Chile, Israel, Australia, New Zealand, Korea, and China.
 Students may take technical courses to fulfill departmental requirements and electives while they are abroad.

 Programs of study are developed and approved in consultation with the Study Abroad Program director, the student’s departmental representative and the associate dean for undergraduate affairs.
 Students with adequate language skills are encouraged to consider foreign study in non-English-speaking countries.

 Since 2002, Princeton has participated in engineering exchange with the Department of Engineering Science at Oxford University.
 This program allows several Princeton MAE, ELE, or CEE juniors to spend a year at Oxford, while several Oxford fourth-year students are able to spend the year at Princeton.
 Exchange programs are also in effect with CentraleSupélec (France), University of Cantabria (Spain), TU Delft (Netherlands), and Hong Kong University.
 BSE students also study at many other overseas universities as visiting students.